shangruJia/scDeepInsight/README.md

 <br> After finnishing preprocessing the query dataset, users can use scDeepInsight to convert non-image processed data to images using pre-trained image transformer.
 Then converted figures are fed into pre-trained model to annotate cell types of this query dataset.
 Detailed process are mentioned in the file ***test_on_query.ipynb***, which is also in the Annotate query dataset folder.

 - (d) *How to annotate customized query dataset using pre-trained model?*
-<br> To annotate customized query dataset, users only have to change the query dataset to their traget dataset and perform the same batch effect correction and annotaion process.
+<br> To annotate customized query dataset, users only have to change the query dataset to their target dataset and perform the same batch effect correction and annotaion process.
 The reference dataset and pre-trained model do not have to be changed.

 #### **3. Environment information**
 - (Python) Anndata: 0.8.0